oxidecomputer/hubris/drv/sprot-api/README.md

 The SP sending a CSn pulse, or using a timeout while sending a message seem to cover all the cases.

-If an SP-visible busy condition was deemed useful, the RoT could fill its transmit FIFO with a `BUSY` code when busy and zeros or the next message to transmit when ready.
+The RoT queus up a `BUSY` code (0xB2) when not attending its FIFOs.

 ### Running tests

-The implementation has been tested on Gemini and Gimletlet against the rot-carrier.
+The implementation has been tested on Gimlet, Gemini, and Gimletlet Sidecar and PSC also require testing.

-The RoT `EchoReq` and `EchoRsp` handling can be tested through the SP using the existing humility spi command:

 #### Test EchoReq and EchoRsp: